sketchplugins/plugin-directory/README.md

 - [腾讯 Codesign](https://codesign.qq.com), by CDC: 腾讯 CoDesign 是产品设计研发一站式协作平台，帮助团队提升设计协作效率，有效管理使用设计资产，让产品设计更轻松高效。
 - [Symbol Instance Locator](https://github.com/sonburn/symbol-instance-locator), by Jason Burns: Locate all instances of a selected symbol or instance.
 - [SketchDistributor](https://github.com/pez/sketchdistributor), by Peter Strömberg: Distribute selection objects vertically or horizontally with a given spacing between them.
-- [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
-- [Symbol Organizer](https://github.com/sonburn/symbol-organizer), by Jason Burns: Organize your symbols page and layer list, based on the symbol names.
-- [Symbol Instance Renamer](https://github.com/sonburn/symbol-instance-renamer), by Jason Burns: Rename all symbol instances to the name of their master.
-- [Search Sketch](https://candy02058912.github.io/search-sketch), by Candy Tsai: Search Sketch searches text in any language
-- [Mktgoo Data](https://github.com/marketgoo/sketch-copies), by Oscar Otero: A data supplier plugin for copies, by marketgoo
-- [Overrides Manager](https://github.com/ozgurgunes/Sketch-Overrides-Manager), by Ozgur Gunes: A Sketch plugin which makes managing overrides easier.
-- [Turkish Data](https://github.com/ozgurgunes/Sketch-Turkish-Data), by Özgür Güneş: Turkish data supplier plugin.
-- [Smart Truncate](https://github.com/ozgurgunes/Sketch-Smart-Truncate), by Ozgur Gunes: Truncates text in selected layers, symbol overrides or even all overrides of all instances of a symbol to given length.
-- [Baseline Offsetter](https://github.com/ozgurgunes/Sketch-Baseline-Offsetter), by Ozgur Gunes: Raise, lower, set or reset the baseline of multiple text layers with a single command.